SudeepSingh719/logstash-project/README.md

 # Logstash Project

 ## Overview
-This project demonstrates my ability to quickly learn and configure Logstash for ingesting and parsing security log data.
+This project demonstrates my ability to configure Logstash for ingesting and parsing security log data.
 It includes a configuration to transform syslog-style FortiGate logs into structured JSON.
+For this logstash project I have used Fortigate Firewall sample logs to demonstrate log normalization.

 ---

 ## Project Structure
 - `input.log`: Contains the raw FortiGate syslog log samples.
 - `parser.conf`: The Logstash configuration file used to parse and normalize logs.
+- `output.json`: Sample output from Logstash showing the normalized JSON structure.
+- `output_dhcplog.json`: Sample output from Logstash showing the normalized JSON DHCP log structure.
+- `output_systemuser_log.json`: Sample output from Logstash showing the normalized SystemUser log JSON structure.
+- `output_trafficlog.json`: Sample output from Logstash showing the normalized Traffic log JSON structure.
-- `output.txt`: Sample output from Logstash showing the normalized JSON structure.
+- `output_vpnlog.json`: Sample output from Logstash showing the normalized VPN log JSON structure.
 - `README.md`: This file — describes the approach and configuration.

 ---